49ku5h/MY-WEBSITE/_posts/2020-01-10-Getting-Started-With-Linux.md

-   Some highlights of Linux over Windows...
+   Some highlights of Linux over Windows.

          (i) Open source
              Linux is completely open source project.For me this the most important feature of using Linux.